And Trail System

 *An amenity card and parking pass are required to access all Galena Territory Association facilities and common properties

-(Lake Galena, Owners' Club Complex, Greenspace & Trails and both of The Territory refuse centers).
+(Lake Galena, Thunder Bay Falls, Owners' Club Complex, Greenspace & Trails and both of The Territory refuse centers).

 Originally appeared in the Territory Times November 2020Oak woodlands once dominated the Jo Daviess County landscape.
 The woodlands had open canopies, allowing plenty of light to ground to recruit oak trees for the next generation and support a diverse understory of herbaceous and shrubby plants.
 This plant diversity supported a wide variety of wildlife, including songbirds, insects, mammals, and reptiles.
 Through changes in land management, once-dominant oaks are being replaced by shade-tolerant maple, ash, elm, black walnut, basswood and hackberry trees in a process called mesophication.
 As a result, the canopies of our woodlands are denser and less light reaches the ground, reducing herbaceous and shrub vegetation, oak recruitment, and wildlife diversity.